gardenlinux/gardenlinux/docs/architecture/decisions/0031-builder-glci-interface.md

 - Enforcing assumptions about naming conventions beyond documented extraction rules.
 - Inferring architecture from the canonical name or any other source than the requirements file.
 - Inferring platform semantics from feature graphs.
-- Validating builder output beyond presence of required fields.
-- Correcting, normalizing, or rejecting values based on internal heuristics.

-The upload logic is a **translator**, not a validator or policy engine.

 ## Consequences